 | Towels | Drying after bath | All dogs |

-I learned pretty quickly that grooming works best when it’s part of a routine, not something you do only when your dog starts looking messy.
-Skipping weeks makes small issues harder to manage, while a simple schedule keeps everything under control.
+I learned quickly that grooming works best when it is part of a consistent routine, not something you only do when your dog starts looking messy.
+Skipping weeks makes small issues harder to manage.
+A simple schedule keeps everything under control.
 Once I started breaking grooming into weekly, monthly, and seasonal tasks, it stopped feeling overwhelming.

 Every Week